If you have a chance to attend a festival during

 |

-across the whole country.
+and across the whole country.
 Mostly early morning.
-All offices and markets are
+All offices and

 |